 Director: Carter Smith

-I am told that Scott B Smith's book of the same name is a pretty good horror story.
-Therefore, I can only imagine that what can be really scary when it's left to the reader to visualize things in her head could very well turn out to be a dud when it's made into a movie and there is nothing left to the imagination anymore.
+I am told that Scott B Smith’s book of the same name is a pretty good horror story.
+Therefore, I can only imagine that what can be really scary when it’s left to the reader to visualize things in his or her head could very well turn out to be a dud when it’s made into a movie and there is nothing left to the imagination anymore.
 Mr Smith also wrote the screenplay of this movie, so I can only imagine that the flaw is due to the execution which is lame enough to make me sit up and take notice of the many plot holes in this movie.

 The story is pretty simple: four American kids go on vacation in Mexico as one last hurrah before they go their separate ways when the college term begins.
 Jeff and Amy along with Stacy and Eric decide to accompany a German fellow Mathias to some Mayan ruins where Mathias hopes to locate his missing brother.
 Things go wrong pretty much immediately when they find the locals harassing them to go up the ziggurat-like structure and killing anyone who dares to disagree with them.
 The kids will eventually realize that the ivy-like plants covering the structure are sentient creatures that prey on human flesh and blood.